akecam/alx-airbnb-database/README.md

-# AIRBNB Database
+## AIRBNB Database

-## Design
+# Design

-This repository holds the schemas and scripts to create the structure of out database in Mysql
+This repository holds the schemas and scripts to create the structure of our database in Mysql.

+# ERD

+`ERD/` Entity Relationsship Diagram contains the visual representation of all the Entities and their Attributes.

+    *  `requirements.md`: contains the documentation of the Attributes and Entities needed for our AirBnB App.
+It also contains the constraints added such as `PRIMARY KEY`, `UNIQUE`, etc, and the relationships established
+    *